 Introduction / History

-What are Their Lives Like?
+What Are Their Lives Like?

-What are Their Beliefs?
+What Are Their Beliefs?

-Traditionally, Santal religion was characterized by a belief in a pantheon of supernatural beings represented at the top by the supreme god Maran Buru (Chando, Chando Bonga, Sing Bongo, or Kando) and including six other major gods and a host of nature and ancestral spirits.
-Although the Santals had no idols or temples, the Sacred Grove or Spring represented to them the place of residence of the supernatural powers, and it was there that prayers and sacrifices were made, usually by a priest called "Naeke", to avert the ill will of the gods and to bring upon themselves, their crops, and their animals the blessings of the supernaturals.
+Traditionally, Santal religion was characterized by a belief in a pantheon of supernatural beings represented at the top by the supreme god Maran Buru.
+Their folk religion includes six other major gods and a host of nature and ancestral spirits.
+Although the Santals had no idols or temples, the Sacred Grove or Spring represented to them the place of residence of the supernatural powers, and it was there that prayers and sacrifices were made, usually by a village priest, to avert the ill will of the gods and to bring upon themselves, their crops, and their animals the blessings of the spirits.
 In addition, each family had two gods of its own, the orakbonga (household god) and the abgebonga (secret god), whose name was never divulged to anyone except the eldest son in the family.
 The bongas or spirits were generally friendly toward man, but at times could inflict misery and trouble.
 Hinduism has had only nominal influence on Santal religious practices as has Christianity, despite the fact that Christian missionaries have been functioning among the Santals since 1862.
 Although magic and witchcraft have also figured prominently in Santal religious practices, the Santals strongly believed in the existence of witches in the society, who, motivated by envy and operating through the medium of the evil eye or other magical practices, caused sickness, death, and other calamities upon members of the village community.
 By means of divinatory practices exercised through the offices of the witch-finder and the ojha (a kind of exorcist), the causative agents of the disease were determined and ritually removed, and the identity of the witch revealed.
 Once the name of the witch was known, that person was often beaten, fined, driven from the community, and frequently killed.
 Witches in Santal society were inevitably female, while the ojha and the witch-finders were male.
 The Santal community is devoid of any caste system and there is no distinction made on the basis of birth.